¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Scenario: The 2-Car Garage Workshop (30' x 24')

-We modeled a shop with a 12-foot ceiling and a target illuminance of 50 foot-candles (the industry standard for rough woodworking and assembly).
+We modeled a shop with a 12-foot ceiling and a target illuminance of 50 foot-candles (industry standard for rough woodworking).

 Metric Traditional Metal Halide (400W) Industrial LED High Bay (150W)